Lele521/ucsb-cs56-f17.github.io/_lab/lab01.md

 * a `lib` subdirectory contining the jar file for JUnit
 * a `javadoc` subdirectory in which you have produced the javadoc by running `ant javadoc`

 Note that you will not be able to publish your javadoc online with the github pages technique (i.e. pushing to a gh-pages branch), because this only works with public repos, not with private ones.
-So, we've added some instructions below for publishing the javadoc to a separate public repo with the name {{page.num}}\_javadoc\_yourgithubid.
+So, we've added some instructions below for publishing the javadoc to a separate public repo with the name `{{page.num}}-javadoc-yourgithubid`.

 Publishing your javadoc online
 ==============================